hepaestus/ubuntu_club_notes/irc_concepts.md

 # IRC

 The godfather of all internet communications is IRC, or "Internet Relay Chat".
-IMO all the other internet protocols are basically dressed up versions of IRC.
-On Irc you can create private or public "rooms" where you can send instant messages to other members of the "room".
+In my opinion, all the other internet protocols are basically dressed up versions of irc.
+On irc you can create private or public "rooms" where you can send instant messages to other members of the "room".
 You can also have direct connections between clients for singular private conversations that are ephemeral.

 In Irc lingo these "rooms" are called **channels**.